Home › Intelligence › Personnel Accountability › Spann, James Clarence

 Sources

-- Georgia Public Broadcasting — report on DonTavis Mintz’s death and lack of welfare checks at Ware State Prison.
+- Georgia Public Broadcasting — report on DonTavis Mintz and welfare‑check failures at Ware State Prison (Oct.
+2024)

 Positions Held